alperuzun/THRESHOLD/README.md

 ### Page 1 | Uploading a File
 <img src="https://github.com/alperuzun/THRESHOLD/blob/main/page1.png?raw=true" alt="Page 1 Image" height= 220 align = "left" >

-To begin the analysis, simply upload a .txt file in the appropriate [file format](#file-format) by clicking on the upload file button.
+To begin the analysis, simply upload a `.txt` file in the appropriate [file format](#file-format) by clicking on the `Open File` button.
 Wait about 5 seconds while the pseudogenes are removed, and you will automatically move to the next page.

-To view info and documentation of the tool, press the appropriate icons in the GUI toolbar.
+To view `info` and `documentation` of the tool, press the appropriate icons in the `GUI` toolbar.

 <br clear="left"/>

 ### Page 2 | Calculating Saturation
 <img src="https://github.com/alperuzun/THRESHOLD/blob/main/page2.png?raw=true" alt="Page 2 Image" height= 220 align = "left"  >

-Confirm your file is uploaded with the dialog below the generate button.
+Confirm your file is uploaded with the dialog below the `Generate` button.

 Input the parameters according to your desired analyses.
-Clicking on the ⓘ icons will provide a detailed explanation of the parameter's domains and purpose.
+Clicking on the `ⓘ` icons will provide a detailed explanation of the parameter's domains and purpose.

-Once satisfied with your inputs, press Generate.
+Once satisfied with your inputs, press `Generate`.
 If the inputted file is formatted correctly, and the inputs accurate, an `In progress...` text dialog will appear.
 For a dataset of about 400 patients, you will need to wait about 2 minutes for the calculations to be made.

 If you would like to restart your analyses with a different file, press the restart button in the top right corner.
 <br clear="left"/>
 ### Page 3 | Data Output
 <img src="https://github.com/alperuzun/THRESHOLD/blob/main/page3.png?raw=true" alt="Page 3 Image" height= 220 align = "left" style = "margin-bottom: 20px" >

-A saturation curve will appear indicating saturation type by nth ranked gene.
-See documentation for calculation methods.
+A saturation curve will appear indicating `saturation type` by `nth ranked gene`.
+See documentation for methods.

 Hover over the graph to find specific saturation values.
-Alternatively, you can use the Find Threshold input to find when a certain saturation level is reached and the Specific Value input to evaluate the saturation of a specific nth gene.
-Clicking on the ⓘ icons will provide a detailed explanation of the parameter's domains and purpose.
+Alternatively, use the `Find Threshold` input to find when a certain saturation level is reached and the `Specific Value` input to evaluate the saturation of a specific `nth gene`.
+Clicking on the `ⓘ` icons will provide a detailed explanation of the parameter's domains and purpose.

-Additionally, you can find the most saturated genes with the Top x Saturated Genes button.
+Additionally, you can find the most saturated genes with the `Top x Saturated Genes` button.
 Simply enter the number of top genes you want to find in the `x:` parameter and press the button.

-To export a .png file of the Graph, a .txt file of the Data or a .txt file of removed pseudogenes, press the corresponding buttons above the graph.
+To export a `.png` file of the Graph, a `.txt` file of the Data or a `.txt` file of removed pseudogenes, press the corresponding buttons above the graph.

 To begin a new analysis with the same file, press the back button.
 If you would like to restart your analysis entirely, press the restart button.